alwell/Presentations/talk-2/PITCHME.md

 - Ethics of data capture

 ---

-*Share literature in groups

-*Refine intervention ideas

-*For next week bring in school/class/local data
+## What is your Question?

-*Question: How is the Enquiry/intervention both an “action” and “research” at the same time?
+## How is the Enquiry/intervention both an “action” and “research” at the same time?

-*Task: Plan action steps for this action research

-*Key focus of intervention in action research, and reflection on its effectiveness.
+Share ideas in pairs

+---

+## What literature have you found to support your intervention?
+## Share literature in pairs

+---

-*Consideration given to how primary data capture can support the action research active intervention.
+## How can data capture support the action research active intervention?

+## Share literature in pairs.

+---

-*Ethics of data capture
+## What are the Ethics of data capture?

+- For next week bring in school/class/local data